qbixxx/MIDIMarauder/README.md

 Also, the VID/PID are hardcoded. if you want to  test a midi device first connect it to your linux machine, run lsusb and change the vid/pid arguments in ctx.OpenDeviceWithVIDPID(vid,pid)

+# TO DO

+Create circular linked list for calculating the note of each MIDI note event.

 ![demo](https://user-images.githubusercontent.com/89623002/228107528-5fe7f15f-cae8-421c-820e-8982d3935ef9.gif)